Hazardous Area Zones | Zone 1 & Zone 2 | An Explanation Guide to Explosive Atmospheres

-Thorne & Derrick International are Specialist Distributors of Hazardous Area Electrical, Mechanical, Process & Instrumentation Equipment to the UK and global oil, gas, petrochem and hazardous area and explosive atmospheres industries.
+Thorne & Derrick International are Specialist Distributors of Hazardous Area Electrical, HVAC & Process Instrumentation Equipment to UK and international projects.

 Products manufactured for safe installation in explosive atmospheres and hazardous area zones (other than mines susceptible to firedamp) and categorised according to ATEX as follows: